Woman with glasses sitting by window stares pensively at cell phone in hand

 How your credit card closing date affects your credit score

-Once a month after your closing date, your credit card issuer may report your credit card balance and other account information to the credit bureaus.
-Credit bureaus, or credit reporting agencies, collect your credit history from your financial institutions and use the data to compile your credit report.
-This is where it becomes essential to maintain a low balance.
+This is where it becomes important to maintain a low balance.
 The lower your balance, the lower your credit utilization ratio.
-The credit utilization ratio is the total balance of all your accounts divided by the total credit limit on all of your credit cards.
-According to the CFPB, this should be kept at under 30% to maintain a good credit score, but the lower, the better.
+This ratio is the total balance of all your accounts divided by the total credit limit on all of your credit cards.
+According to the Consumer Financial Protection Bureau, this should be kept at under 30% to maintain a good credit score, but the lower, the better.

 Did you know?